sjdaniels/coldbox-module-dotenvsettings/README.md

 ColdBox DotEnvSettings Module
 ==============================
 This module reads a .env (or other file containing secrets) and loads the values into the parent app's ColdBox settings.
+Based on Eric Peterson's CommandBox Module.

 ##LICENSE
 Apache License, Version 2.0.